The deadline for Fall submissions is past.

-To ensure that your proposal is considered this semester, you must submit it to the Curriculum Committee no later than 1 October!
+To ensure that your proposal is considered in Spring semester, you must submit it no later than 1 March!

-This means you must confer with the SDM Coordinator at least a week before that—ideally by mid-September.
+This means you must confer with the SDM Coordinator at least a week before that—ideally by mid-February.

 Dr. Ruth Feingold

 Allison Minor combined coursework in Religious Studies, Political Science, and Arabic language — along with a year studying in Morocco —for her major in Middle Eastern and Islamic Studies.

 No later than fall semester of your sophomore year, begin speaking with professors whose teaching and research interests support the kind of major you are envisioning.
 If you are unsure which professors might be helpful to you, speak with the department chairs or cross-disciplinary coordinators whose curricula you are intending to draw from.
 You must also meet with the Coordinator of Student-Designed majors to discuss your ideas and help shape your proposal.
 It's important to remember that while the major proposal comes from you, it should nonetheless be developed with the guidance of faculty familiar with the areas you wish to study.
 You should not expect simply to have faculty sign off at the last minute on a proposal they have never discussed with you.

 Your major program must include at least 48 credit-hours, chosen from at least three disciplines; it must also include an 8-credit St. Mary's Project (SMP).
 For more information on major requirements, as well as for a complete set of forms you will need, please download the Student-Designed Major Handbook, on the left.